Explore

 The Father of Emergent Gameplay

-Posted : 7 years ago on 4 March 2017 12:33 (A review of Deus Ex)
+Posted : 7 years, 7 months ago on 4 March 2017 12:33 (A review of Deus Ex)

 One word best sums up this game: possibilities.
 I think many games try to funnel you into a certain way of playing to the point where it has a numbing effect on a person's creative faculties.
 You become a habitual slave to custom and play a game without any wit, wonder or imagination.
 Warren Spector et al set out to strip away those artificial barriers in the hope of setting free those impulses or sparks of unorthodoxy and of course impudence.
 Without them who could've known besides blowing shit up, there is a secondary purpose to mines, like for example using it as pitons for climbing walls?
 This is a classic example of emergent gameplay.
 Creating something out of nothing.
 One of my favourite discoveries in this vein is recognising how useful a MIB unit can be.
 I figured that since it explodes during death, the explosion might help me open a locked container or even a door.
 So I lured it next to one when I had whittled it down to low health before delivering the fatal blow.
 Just as I had planned it, the container was blown open and the booty was there for the taking.
 Only in this way could I nab a lot of treasure and get into restricted areas without the need to waste lockpicks or spend so much skill points.
 This is just one of many, many examples of what you can do in Deus Ex.
 It rewards you for being left-field.